Our Pupil Premium allocation for 2019 - 20 is £110, 880

-The Government is giving money to schools to help children from lower income families do their very best, to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
-This funding is called a ‘Pupil Premium’.
-For every child registered, Cheadle Heath Primary School gets £1300 this year.
-You can read more about the Government’s Pupil Premium funding scheme here.
+Did you know that just registering your child for Free School Meals means that the school gets extra money?
+The Government allocates money to schools to help children from lower income families do their very best, to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+This funding is called a ‘Pupil Premium’ which you can read more about here.

 At Cheadle Heath Primary School we:

-- We ensure that teaching and learning opportunities meet the needs of all pupils.
+- ensure that teaching and learning opportunities meet the needs of all pupils.

-- We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
+- ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 - recognise that not all pupils who receive free school meals will be socially disadvantaged.